Skip to main content

 Documentation

-Please provide a .md file with the same name as each of your parser, scenario or collection.
+Please provide a .md file with the same name as each of your parser, scenario, collection, or WAF rule.
 The markdown is rendered in the hub.

 Collection Documentation

-If you're creating a collection targeting a specific log file, be sure to provide an acquisition example:
+State the collection goal and, if you're targeting a specific log file, provide an acquisition example:

 filenames: